AntaresSimulatorTeam/AntaREST/docs/install/1-CONFIG.md

 - **Type:** Integer
 - **Default value:** 5
-- **Description:** Number of threads for Tasks in the ThreadPoolExecutor
+- **Description:** The number of threads for Tasks in the ThreadPoolExecutor.

 ## **remote_workers**